A Holidaymakers’ Guide to Driving in Switzerland

 While driving in Switzerland can be a pleasure, poor driving and narrow winding roads keep drivers on their toes.
 If you’re planning your road trip during the winter months a 4×4 is recommended as sometimes Swiss roads can become impassable with extreme weather.

-Protect yourself whilst driving in Switzerland by investing in car hire excess insurance.
-We can provide a variety of different excess insurance options including holiday car excess insurance, European car hire excess insurance, annual car hire excess insurance and world car hire excess insurance.
+Protect yourself whilst driving in Switzerland by investing in car rental excess insurance.
+We can provide a variety of different excess insurance options including holiday car excess insurance, car hire excess insurance europe, annual car hire excess insurance and worldwide car excess insurance.

 Paid parking at train stations, hotels and town centres is the norm in Switzerland and it can often be quite expensive, especially in the larger cities.